 Department of Poltical Science

-The Rule of Law and Comparative Courts
+Regional/Transnational Organizations and Domestic Rule of Law and Regulations

 The post-World War II era has witnessed a dramatic increase of regional integration organizations (RIOs) with implications on commerce, migration, security, development, and domestic policies.
 RIOs not only bind member countries together economically, they also strongly influence the strength of democratization, political stability, and the homogenization of domestic laws and regulations.
 RIOs justify requiring members to adhere to basic principles and specific regulations in order to improve efficiency and safety as well as maintain transnational economic competition.
 Cases that exemplify strong influence on domestic institutions, laws, and regulations, include the European Union, while weak, yet significant, cases include the North American Free Trade Agreement.
 We are at the start of understanding and effectively explaining the patterns of success and failures, at the micro and macro levels, of RIOs in enforcing supranational standards, regulations, and the rule of law.